caocscar/ConnectedVehicleDocs/Events.md

 5|Value|event code|none

 ### BsmEventFlag Values
-There are 13 events defined for the BsmEventFlag file.
+The entry in the `Value` field defines one of the 13 events for BsmEventFlag.
+There can be more than one event represented.

-Value|Name|Description
+Decimal Value|Name|Description
 :---:|---|---
 0|eventHazardLights|Hazard lights activated
 1|eventStopLineViolation|A vehicle anticipates passing the stop line at an intersection without coming to a full stop before reaching it